 Introduction

 Predicting future regional trends is one of the biggest challenges currently facing climate scientists.
-Presently, climate models are reasonably adept at capturing large-scale historical features in response to prescribed observed radiative forcing. lobal average surface temperature trends, are well simulated by general circulation models (GCMs) (Kirtman et al. 2013).
+Presently, climate models are reasonably adept at capturing large-scale historical features in response to prescribed observed radiative forcing.
+For example, global average surface temperature trends, are well simulated by general circulation models (GCMs) (Kirtman et al. 2013).
 However, it is knowledge of trends at a regional scale that is crucial to adapting to the effects of climate change.
 Accurate regional climate trend prediction would enable policy makers and local officials to better organize efforts to adapt to the negative effects of climate change.
 Moreover, the average person is likely to have a greater interest in regional climate trends, how climate change will affect where he or she lives, and a lesser interest in global trends.

 Unfortunately, GCMs perform poorly at sub-continental and smaller scales.
 At these scales, observed trends typically fall in the tails of the distribution of modeled trends (Bhend and Whetton 2012; Knutson et al. 2013; van Oldenborgh et al. 2013; Kirtman et al 2013).
 In fact, the recent IPCC report asserts that the Coupled Model Intercomparison Project Phase 5 (CMIP5) ensemble cannot be used to make reliable regional forecasts, and that uncertainty can be larger than the model spread.
 It is true that natural variability and model spread is larger at smaller scales, but these differences do not fully account for the discrepancies between model prediction and observations at regional scales.
 One phenomenon that negatively impacts GCM accuracy is too-high climate sensitivity (Kumar et al. 2013).
 Meaning that the temperature increases too rapidly in response to increased CO2.
 As a result of excessive climate sensitivity GCMs tend to project positive temperature trends across the globe, and therefore only seemingly accurately predict positive regional temperature trends.